Cyloci/ButtplugMc/README.md

 If it doesn't find a toy, try:

-- restarting the server
+- restarting the Minecraft server
-- restarting Intiface
+- restarting the Intiface server
 - turning the toy off and on again

 If it still doesn't work, feel free to file an Issue.